More Information

 Tell your doctor before taking Wellbutrin if you have heart disease, high blood pressure, head injury, brain or spinal cord tumor, kidney disease, liver disease, bipolar disorder, or diabetes.
 If you currently use steroids, theophylline, or medicine to treat depression or any mental illness.
 If you have recently used alcohol, sedatives, narcotic pain medication, diet pills, or drugs such as cocaine.

-Tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
+Tell your doctor if you are pregnant, plan to become pregnant, or are breastfeeding.
 If you become pregnant while taking Wellbutrin, call your doctor immediately.

 You should not drink alcohol while taking Wellbutrin.
 Alcohol can increase the risk of a seizure while taking Wellbutrin.
 Do not use Bupropion for more than one condition at a time.
-To much of this medicine increases the risk of a seizure.
+Too much of this medicine increases the risk of a seizure.
+Do not drive a car or operate machinery until you know how this drug affects you.

 What should I do if I forget a dose?